6 Reel Slots

 The real reel story is of five reels.
 The classic slot has blossomed from three reels to five, but the 6 reel slots remain an outlying trend at the moment.

 That doesn’t me you shouldn’t get ahead of the fashion though.
 Adding an extra reel doesn’t – or shouldn’t – affect your playing experience.
 It won’t make winning more likely, but it does add the opportunity to look at a game in a new way with new ways of putting winning combinations together.
-And if you like a game with a lot of visual appeal, then 6 reel slot machines gives designers more space to explore their artistic talents.
+And if you like a game with a lot of visual appeals, then 6 reel slot machines gives designers more space to explore their artistic talents.

 6 reel slot games have been used as a way of shaking up the genre.
 Tumbling symbols and uneven reels are more likely to feature in six-reelers than standard five-reel machines, which encourage players to just turn off and go through the motions.
 So why wouldn’t games companies do just the same and not bother offering you something innovative and exciting!

-6 Reel Slots Online Free Play:
+6 Reel Slots Online Free Play

 Check this featured list of some of the best 6 reel slots bonuses and online casinos with 6 reel slots.